-The NSW population, which currently stands at 7.9 million people, has grown at an average of 1.1 per cent over the last 30-years.
-It has, however, grown more rapidly over recent years.
-This higher growth has been driven by the winding down of the mining boom, as the strong local labour market has attracted workers from other states and a larger share of overseas migrants.
+The NSW population, which currently stands at 8.1 million people, has grown at an average of 1.1 per cent over the last 30-years.
+NSW population experienced a more rapid rise in the seven years leading up to 2018-19 as a strong labour market attracted workers from other states and a larger share of overseas migrants.
 However, with the closure of international borders due to COVID-19, the state’s population growth eased significantly in 2019-20.

 New South Wales has a diversified, service driven economy with a relatively lower exposure to commodity prices compared to the mining states of Western Australia and Queensland.
-Over the past two decades, the services share of the state economy has gradually lifted to account for around three quarters of economic activity and 90 per cent of employment.
+Over the past two decades, the services share of the state economy has gradually lifted to account for almost 80 per cent of economic activity and more than 90 per cent of employment.

 New South Wales has a comparative strength in the provision of business services which, in aggregate, has grown to account for nearly a third of Gross State Product.
 This includes industries such as financial services, professional, scientific and technical services, property services, information media and telecommunications.
 The construction, manufacturing, health and education sectors also account for large shares of economic activity.

-The state’s four million strong labour force is employed across this diverse range of industries, the largest employers being the health, retail trade and professional, scientific and technical services sectors.
+The state’s more than four million strong labour force is employed across this diverse range of industries, the largest employers being the health and social care, professional, scientific and technical services and retail trade sectors.
 Together these sectors account for a third of all employment.
 The size of the state’s labour force depends on the proportion of people employed or seeking employment—the workforce participation rate.
-The NSW participation rate hit a record high 64.7 per cent in 2015, but has since come off this peak and is projected to trend downward reflecting a gradual ageing of the population (see NSW Intergenerational Report 2016)
+The NSW participation rate hit a record high 66.2 per cent in 2019 but has since come off this peak.

 New South Wales has historically been a net importer of goods and a net exporter of services.
 Following the global financial crisis, weaker global demand and a stronger Australian dollar saw net overseas service exports weaken and the state became a net importer.
 However, more recent suggests a reversal is underway, with service exports lifting to record highs.